MartinaB91/project4-my-blog/testing/TEST.md

 CSS has been validated using [W3C](https://validator.w3.org/) without errors or warning.
 See results [here](/testing/validation/VALIDATION.md).

-### Javascript
+### JavaScript

-All Javascript code has been validated using [JSHint](https://jshint.com/) without errors or warnings.
+All JavaScript code has been validated using [JSHint](https://jshint.com/) without errors or warnings.

 ### Python
 GitPod PROBLEMS reports following errors when 'objects' is used "Class 'Category' has no 'objects' member", this is an error that is safe to ignore according to Google and student channel.

-In settings.py there are a few line too long warnings for the urls.
+In settings.py there are a few line too long warnings for the URLs.
 For example "'NAME': 'django.contrib.auth.password_validation.UserAttributeSimilarityValidator',"
-Any changes to make this line shorter with linebreaks would make the less readable.
+Any changes to make this line shorter with linebreaks would make it less readable.
 Therefore they were ignored.

 All Python code has been validated according to PEP8 using [PEP8 Online](http://pep8online.com/) without any warnings except from line too long mentioned above.